boomlinde/vils/README.md

 ## Caveats

-Changes are applied in the order of the original manifest, and there can only be one operation per file per manifest.
-Therefore, you can't use `vils` to e.g. swap filenames within the same manifest.
+Each changed file in the manifest will be renamed, adding the suffix .vils.tmp before the operation is applied.
+This is to ensure that operations don't interfere with each other, for example so that you can swap filenames.

 ## Editor

-`vils` prefers using your VISUAL editor, but will fall back to EDITOR if that is empty or not set and finally just `vi` if neither is set.
+`vils` prefers using your $VISUAL editor, but will fall back to $EDITOR if that is empty or unset and finally just `vi` if neither is set.